DiegoZoracKy/for-each-property/README.md

 Currently JavaScript has some native methods to handle some cases, but not for all, and not with easy guessing names.
 Under the hood, the native methods available for some of the cases are being used.
 For example: `Object.keys` to *enumerable* and not *inherited*, `for..in`to *enumerable* and *inherited*, `Object.getOwnPropertyNames` for own properties, not *inherited*, *enumerable* and *nonenumerable*.

+Check [for-each-property-deep](https://github.com/DiegoZoracKy/for-each-property-deep) for a recursive version, which will traverse object's nested properties.

 ## Usage

 ```javascript